-We represent fifteen individuals who were sexually abused in the Diocese of Joliet between the early 1960s and the early 1990s.
+We have represented more than twenty individuals who were sexually abused in the Diocese of Joliet between the early 1960s and the early 1990s.
 The cases involve the following eight perpetrators: Father James Nowak, Father Myles White, Father Lee Ryan, Father Michael Gibbney, Father Lowell Fischer, Father Fred Lenczycki, Father Larry Gibbs, and Mr. Emery Stiglich, a diocesan school principal.
-These abusive priests were assigned to a number of parishes including the following:
+They were assigned to a number of parishes including the following:

 - St. James the Apostle in Glen Ellyn;